 The minor shall be open to all majors at the University of Louisville.
-Completion of business program prerequisies with a 2.8 GPA is required for acceptance into the equine business minor.
+Completion of business program prerequisites with a 3.0 GPA is required for acceptance into the equine business minor.
 Upon completion of the admission requirements and a formal application, the student is admitted into the equine business minor based on the student's academic performance.
-For graduation, in addition to all other degree requirements, a 2.8 GPA is required in the equine courses.
+For graduation, in addition to all other degree requirements, a 3.0 GPA is required in the equine courses.
 Students who are not enrolled in the College of Business, may contact Terri Burch at 852-4859 for more information.

-Type Hours
+Туре Hours

 Accounting 201 3

 Accounting 202 3

 Economics 201 3

 Economics 202 3

-Mgmt 201 (Statistics) વ
+Mgmt 201 (Statistics) 3

+CIS 100 3

+Total 18